 Collaborations

 If you ask marginalized neighbors, they will tell you that today’s status quo systems of care are failing.
 In some cases, they are breaking because they are overburdened.
 Some care systems are poorly engineered, serving the systems’ administrators more than the people they claim to serve.
-And other systems were deliberately constructed to enfranchise the privileged and disenfranchise everyone else.
-Addressing systemic marginalization, disenfranchisement, and oppression is complex work.
+And other systems were deliberately constructed to enfranchise the privileged and disenfranchise who they view as “others.”
+Addressing systemic marginalization is complex work.
 Green Mountain Justice believes that systems will only work justly when their design and operation center the needs of those they are constructed to support.

 Neighbor Care